Henry II, Holy Roman Emperor: Second Polish War

 In 1007, Henry II denounced the Peace of Poznań, resulting in Bolesław I's attack on the Archbishopric of Magdeburg as well as his re-occupation of the marches of Lusatia and Meissen, including the city of Bautzen.
-The German counter-offensive began three years later in 1010.
+The German counteroffensive began three years later in 1010.
 It was of no significant consequence, beyond some pillaging in Silesia.
 In 1012, a second peace treaty between Germany and Poland was signed.
 Bolesław I quickly broke the peace, however, and once again invaded Lusatia.
 Bolesław I's forces pillaged and burned the city of Lubusz.
 In 1013, a third peace treaty was signed at Merseburg, requiring in part that Bolesław I recognize Henry II as his overlord in exchange for receiving the March of Lusatia and the March of Meissen as fiefs.
 To seal their peace, Bolesław I's son Mieszko II married Richeza of Lotharingia, daughter of the Count Palatine Ezzo of Lotharingia, granddaughter of Emperor Otto II.